stronnag/mwptools/docs/manual/docs/Building-with-meson-and-ninja.md

 ### Help!!!!

+#### Accessing the serial port

+The user needs to have read / write permissions on the serial port in order to communicate with a flight controller.
+This is done by adding the user to a group:

+* Arch Linux: `sudo usermod -aG uucp $USER`
+* Debian / Ubuntu / Fedora (and derivatives): `sudo usermod -aG dialout $USER`
+* FreeBSD: `sudo pw group mod dialer -m $USER`
+* Windows/WSL: Not needed, no serial passthrough.
+Use the [ser2udp](mwp-in-Windows-11---WSL-G.md#serial-device) bridge instead.

 #### You've installed a new version but you still get the old one!

 If you used the `deb-install.sh` script, then it installed everything into `$HOME/.local/bin` (and other folders under `~/.local`).
 This is  nice because: